BattMoTeam/BattMo/Documentation/computationalGraph/graphdoc.rst

 the variables - besides their name.
 We do not need a computational graph framework to develop models but we need precise definitions of the functions the defines the variables.

-This is the core.
-But, we decompose in two steps and break the complexity

 Basic Example
 =============